Cyber Risk Assessment for Capital Management: Cyber Capital Management

-However, this does not necessarily imply that the cyber risk manager should fully allocate {ex-ante} capital for cybersecurity investment only.
+H}owever, this does not necessarily imply that the cyber risk manager should fully allocate {ex-ante} capital for cybersecurity investment only.
 The well-known Gordon-Loeb model (see \citet{Gordon2002, Gordon2016}) states that the marginal benefit, in terms of the {expected loss reduction}, decreases for each unit of cybersecurity investment.
 Therefore, as pointed out by \citet{Ruan2019}, if the total allocated capital is to be minimized, there will be a certain level of cybersecurity investment such that any additional {ex-ante capital} allocation is not worthy {of} such {a} small marginal return.
 This corresponds to the right side of the curve in Figure \ref{fig:cyber_laffer_curve}.

-{ Overall, the shape of the curve in Figure \ref{fig:cyber_laffer_curve} resembles the Laffer curve in economics.
-Both curves reveal that the present cost could have an effect on the resulting costs for the future; moreover, due to the diminishing marginal benefit of the present cost, a right balance between the two costs could be determined.}
+Overall, the shape of the curve in Figure \ref{fig:cyber_laffer_curve} resembles the Laffer curve in economics.
+Both curves reveal {the tradeoff between the present and the future costs.} {It also resonates with the optimal risk management investment curve in \citet{kamiya_risk_2021}, which assumes the diminishing marginal benefit of investment, and therefore, the optimal investment is attained when the marginal benefit equals the marginal cost.}